-Observations made by Albert Einstein and Earl Warren.
+Observations made by Albert Einstein and Earl Warren, respectively.
+Photo by Luigi Ciuffetelli.

 THE PRACTICE OF LAW is persuasion guided by rules and creativity; humor is allowed.
-I designed this site mostly on my own, so what you see is what I am.
+I designed this site mostly on my own, so what you see is a glimpse into who I am.

-I PRACTICE IN NEW YORK, mostly in federal but much in state court, and am admitted to U.S. Court in Chicago (the District of Northern Illinois).
-Once, I argued to New York’s highest court, where all seven judges ruled in my client’s favor.
-I am a member of the U.S. Supreme Court Bar, where I’ve been counsel on two petitions for writs of certiorari.
+I PRACTICE IN NEW YORK, mostly in federal but also state court (I am also admitted to the U.S. trial court in Chicago).
+Once, I argued to New York’s highest court, The Court of Appeals, and all seven judges ruled in my client’s favor.
+I am a member of the U.S. Supreme Court Bar, where I’ve been counsel on two petitions for writs of certiorari - requests to be heard on important issues of law.

 MY AREAS OF CONCENTRATION are employee rights - wage and discrimination claims – and representing victims of police misconduct.
 When it is certainly the right thing to do, I represent people harmed by their former lawyers’ egregious mistakes.

-I've been practicing since 1994, I graduated in 1993 from NYU Law School, where I was a member of Law Review, selection to which was based on grades and writing ability.
-I passed the bar and went to work at Weil, Gotshal and Manges, LLP, doing this and that of minor importance, except for pro bono work, which included civil rights for artists, death-penalty litigation and worked for people with HIV.
+I've been practicing since 1994.
+I graduated in 1993 from NYU Law School, where I was a member of Law Review, selection to which was based on grades and writing ability.
+I passed the bar and went to work at Weil, Gotshal and Manges, LLP, doing this and that of minor importance, except for pro bono work, which included civil rights for artists, death-penalty litigation and working for people with HIV.
 I couldn't remain at Weil just subsisting on pro bono cases, so the day I feel I became a lawyer, was the day I walked away from that firm, one of the biggest in the world, to form my own.
-That’s when I discovered I love what I do.
+That’s when I began to discover that I do love what I do; eventually, I learned that I could enjoy life and simultaneously enjoy being a lawyer.

 Honors, Awards, Scholarly Lectures & Writings:

-I've been elected to "SuperLawyers," "Best Lawyers of America" and was Peer Reviewed "AV Preeminent" by Martindale.
+I've been elected to "SuperLawyers," "Best Lawyers in America" and was Peer Reviewed "AV Preeminent" by Martindale.
 You can see more of my victories here

 Copyright 2016 Gregory Antollino, Esq..
 All rights reserved.